 Bustling and modern: Downtown

-Home to Boston’s bustling financial district during the week, as well as popular shopping and dining destination, Faneuil Hall, the Downtown Boston neighborhood offers doorstep access to many historic sites on Boston’s famous Freedom Trail.
-From Downtown, you can also easily access other popular areas and attractions, including the North End for some great Italian food, Chinatown, the Theater District, and the hip and modern Seaport District.
+Home to Boston’s bustling financial district, Faneuil Hall, and popular shopping and dining, the Downtown district offers doorstep access to many historic sites on Boston’s famous Freedom Trail.
+You can also easily access other popular areas and attractions, including the North End for some great Italian food, Chinatown, the Theater District, and the hip and modern Seaport District.

 The Langham

-Stay in a piece of financial history.
 Protected by the Boston Landmarks Commission, the luxurious Langham building was originally built in 1922 as The Federal Reserve Bank of Boston and looks almost exactly the same today.
-And have a soft spot for a bit of British charm?
-Then head to the Langham’s London pub-inspired cocktail bar, and check out their creative collaboration with the Paddington Bear brand.
+And if you have a soft spot for a bit of British charm, then head to the Langham’s London pub-inspired cocktail bar.
+You can check out their creative collaboration with the Paddington Bear brand.
 Too cute!

 Address: 250 Franklin Street, Boston, MA 02110